 The Company maintains rules to ensure that the Board of Directors and Executive Management report to the Board in case of any direct or indirect material interest in any contract signed by the Company.

 Risk management and internal control

 The Board seeks through its work to ensure that the Company maintains good standards of internal control and appropriate systems of risk management, in light of the scope and nature of the Company’s business, and the provisions that govern the business.
 The Company has established a system of operation and administration that relies on work procedures and job descriptions.
 The system also covers social responsibility and ethical guidelines.
 There is a commitment to quality assurance.
 The Board receives information about operational, administrative and financial developments in monthly reports.
 Each year the Board reviews corporate strategy and the business plan, including analysis of the Company’s risk exposure.
 Exposure is monitored monthly through the reports from the Administration.

 Remuneration of directors

-The remuneration of the Board of Directors reflects the Board’s responsibilities, expertise, time commitment and complexity of the business, and is not linked to performance.
+The remuneration of the Board of Directors is in line with comparable Companies in the industry.
 The amounts involved are reported in the financial statements.
 The Directors do not have share options.
 In cases where members of the Board should undertake significant additional work for the Company all Directors are informed, fees to be approved by the Board and reported in the financial statements.
 The fees are reported in the financial statements.
 All transactions between Directors or employees (or companies that they represent or are associated with) on the one hand, and the Company on the other, are implemented in accordance with the arm’s length doctrine.